Congenital amputation: Causes

-Congenital amputation is the least common reason for amputation, but a study published in BMC Musculoskelet Disorders found that 21.1 in 10,000 babies were born with a missing or deformed limb between 1981 and 2010 in the Netherlands, and the CDC estimates that 4 in 10,000 babies are born in the United States with upper limb reductions and 2 in 10,000 with lower limb reductions.
+Congenital amputation is the least common reason for amputation, but a study published in BMC Musculoskeletal Disorders found that 21.1 in 10,000 babies were born with a missing or deformed limb between 1981 and 2010 in the Netherlands, and the CDC estimates that 4 in 10,000 babies are born in the United States with upper limb reductions and 2 in 10,000 with lower limb reductions.
 During certain periods in history, an increase in congenital amputations has been documented.
 One example includes the thalidomide tragedy that occurred in the 1960s when pregnant mothers were given a tranquilizer that contained the harmful drug, which produced an increase in children born without limbs.

 Diagnosis

 For most cases the diagnosis for congenital amputation is not made until the infant is born.
 One procedure that is helpful in determining this condition in an infant is an ultrasound examination of a fetus when still in the mother's abdomen as it can reveal the absence of a limb.
 However, since ultrasounds are routine they may not pick up all the signs of some of the more subtle birth defects.